Emiltps/exhibition_curator/backend/README.md

 Validate all external API responses before serving

-Consider adding rate limiting and input sanitization
+Consider adding rate limiting and input sanitisation

 Use HTTPS and environment-specific configurations for production